o11a-audits/o11a-backend/README.md

  - Identifiers & Operators
  - Statements & Blocks

+## Documentation

+Documentation is a first class citizen in the system.
+It is as interactive as the source code, and is parsed for sections and paragraphs, which become topics for users to comment on and link to other topics.

+Relevant documentation may not be included in the source code originally, so there should be a way to add external documentation to be parsed and brought into the system, allowing users to comment on it as well.

+## Discussion Comments

+Users can leave discussion comments on any topic.
+These comments are first class citizens in the system, like documentation.
+They are parsed in the same way, and are given topics within them that users can comment on and link to other topics.

 # Checker

 The checker is responsible for checking the subjects of convergences across the audit for contradictions in their properties.
 If the properties at a convergence contradict, that is a potential place for a vulnerability or implementation flaw.